 A charming restaurant with a range of classic dishes from Catalonia’s culinary culture that are always good to revisit or discover.
 There's not a Catalan chef who has never made cuttlefish meatballs.
 And any good traditional Catalan restaurant will serve them.
 At Senyor Parellada, they pass the test with flying colours.
-The 'croquetes de l’àvia', French beans and cod casserole are also among their standout dishes from the Catalan cookbook.
+The 'croquetes de l’àvia' (granny's croquettes), French beans, and cod casserole are also among their standout dishes from the Catalan cookbook.

 Home cooking.
 Few places can say that about their cuisine these days, but Can Vilaró is among those that can.
 It's a classic, authentic restaurant that's earned its place in Barcelona's culinary history.
 Every day Sisco and Dolors welcome a legion of faithful customers who know how to pick a good spot to eat as though welcoming them into their own home.
 Located in front of the Sant Antoni market, Can Vilaró could be called a restaurant of true market cuisine, but what they really do well is home-made meals, like traditional Catalan 'escudella' soup and stew, 'fideuà a la cassola' (a hearty and meaty vermicelli-type dish), lentils with chorizo sausage, and plenty of traditional offal delicacies.

 Few restaurants in Barcelona that opened in 1897 are still around.
 In 1945, a family took over one such restaurant, L’Havana, keeping its name and its commitment to home-made Catalan cuisine.
 Now two sisters and their families boast a faithful following of regular customers.
 The restaurant offers a variety of traditional Catalan starters that are prepared and presented well, and ideal for sharing.
 The battered artichokes and aubergines are superb, as are the battered squid rings, which are sometimes hard to find done just right.
-The tripe, the meatballs with cuttlefish and the stuffed calamari are specialities that attract the local clientele and are always in high demand.
+The tripe, the cuttlefish meatballs, and the stuffed calamari are specialities that attract the local clientele and are always in high demand.
 You have to try the Catalan cannelloni with béchamel and excellent filling.
-I'm ashamed to be just discovering this restaurant now despite my many years of existence, but I'm glad I finally have.
+Their home-made flan and 'crema catalana' (custard dessert similar to crème brûlée) are the perfect end to a meal.

-The great-grandson of Casa Agustí has opened a new restaurant that has a distinctly traditional feel to it: white tablecloths on every table, and classic dishes that had all but died out.
-Such as lamb’s brain in breadcrumbs and pig’s trotters.
-And especially escudella i carn d'olla, which is excellent with a good red wine.
+The great-grandson of Casa Agustí opened this restaurant in 2012 with a distinctly traditional feel to it: white tablecloths on every table, and classic dishes that had all but died out: lamb’s brain in breadcrumbs and pig’s trotters, for example, and les we forget the meaty 'escudella i carn d'olla' stew, which is excellent with a good red wine.

 The popular Asian dumpling you might know as 'dim sum' has a different name nearly everywhere you go: ‘gyoza’, ‘momo’, ‘siomay’...
 Josep Maria Kao approaches his dim sum from the perspective of haute cuisine.
 The idea is to offer ambitious cuisine at reasonable prices, and there are some spectacular results, such as the fried rooster crest with beef, courgette and ginger.
 Kao doesn’t just make dim sum: you can also try dishes with Chinese and Catalan touches, such as the rib roast with sweet-and-sour sauce or the green beans sautéed with bacon and Maresme peas.